Vishal73040/BotBrowser/cli-flags.md

 **BotBrowser enhancement for simplified proxy authentication**

 BotBrowser enhanced the standard `--proxy-server` flag to accept embedded credentials directly in the URL.

+⚠️ **These options are for authorized network testing environments only.
+They must not be used for unauthorized data collection.**

 ```bash
 # HTTP/HTTPS proxy with credentials